Tito–Stalin split: Soviet actions and military coup

 When the conflict became public in 1948, Stalin embarked upon a propaganda campaign against Tito.
 The Soviet Union's allies blockaded their borders with Yugoslavia; there were 7,877 border incidents.
 By 1953, Soviet or Soviet-backed incursions had resulted in the deaths of 27 Yugoslav security personnel.
-It is not clear whether the USSR planned any military intervention against Yugoslavia after the split.
+It is unclear whether the Soviets planned any military intervention against Yugoslavia after the split.
 Hungarian Major General Béla Király, who defected to the United States in 1956, claimed that such plans existed.
 Later research by Hungarian historian László Ritter disputed Király's claim.
-Ritter based his opinion on absence of any former Soviet or Warsaw Pact archival material documenting such plans, adding that the Soviet and Hungarian armies made plans expecting an attack by the Western allies through Yugoslavia, potentially supported by Yugoslav forces.
-A major component of those preparations was construction of large-scale fortifications along the Hungarian–Yugoslav border.
+Ritter based his opinion on the absence of any former Soviet or Warsaw Pact archival material documenting such plans, adding that the Soviet and Hungarian armies made plans expecting an attack by the Western allies through Yugoslavia, potentially supported by Yugoslav forces.
+A major component of those preparations was the construction of large-scale fortifications along the Hungarian–Yugoslav border.
 The Yugoslavs believed that a Soviet invasion was likely or imminent and made defensive plans accordingly.
 A message Stalin sent to Czechoslovak President Klement Gottwald shortly after the June 1948 Cominform meeting suggests that Stalin's objective was to isolate Yugoslavia—thereby causing its decline—instead of toppling Tito.
 In an effort to discredit Tito, the Soviets helped Bulgaria establish three intelligence operations posts along the country's border with Yugoslavia – in Vidin, Slivnitsa, and Dupnitsa.
-Their purpose was to establish channels for distribution of propaganda materials against Tito and maintain connections with Cominform supporters in Yugoslavia.
+Their purpose was to establish channels for the distribution of propaganda materials against Tito and maintain connections with Cominform supporters in Yugoslavia.
 It is also possible Stalin was dissuaded from intervening by the United States' response to the outbreak of the Korean War in 1950.